raahymrehan0/Robot-Pathfinder-Simulation/README.md

 ## Usage Instructions

 - Launch the program to view the simulation.
-- Observe the robot as it navigates the arena, collects markers, and deposits them at the corner.
+- Observe the robot as it navigates the arena, collects markers, and deposits them.